 Sauerkraut may contribute to a healthier heart.

-Summary: The fiber, probiotic and vitamin K2 content in sauerkraut may contribute to lower cholesterol levels, slight improvements in blood pressure and an overall lower risk of heart disease.
+The fiber, probiotic, and vitamin K2 contents of sauerkraut may contribute to lower cholesterol levels, slight improvements in blood pressure, and a lower risk of heart disease.

-Sauerkraut contains vitamin K2, which plays an important role in bone health.
+The vitamin K2 in sauerkraut also plays an important role in bone health.